Durham Downs Station

-Durham Downs Station, most commonly known as Durham Downs, is a pastoral lease that operates as a cattle station in Durham, Shire of Bullo in South West Queensland, Australia.
+Durham Downs Station, most commonly known as Durham Downs, is a pastoral lease that operates as a cattle station in Durham, Shire of Bulloo in South West Queensland, Australia.
 The property is situated in a remote and arid location along Cooper Creek, where it often experiences drought and floods.
-It was originally established in the 1870s and now belongs to the Kidman family.
-In the 1940s, overgrazing by wild horses left little food for stock and led to the implementation of a culling program.
+It was originally established in the 1870s and belongs to S. Kidman & Co, which since 2016 has been owned by Gina Rinehart.

 Description

 Durham Downs is located about 138 km north east of Innamincka and 200 km south of Windorah in Queensland.
 Situated amongst the channel country of outback Queensland, the property includes frontage to a 43 mi portion of Cooper Creek and its associated tributaries, including Tooratchie, Wammanooka, Warreena, Parkamlnna and Windula Creeks, and the fertile floodplain country through which they flow.
 Occupying an area of 8910 sqkm along with the Woomanooka outstation, it is currently owned by S. Kidman & Co.